spzwart/AMUSE-Tutorial/README.md

  * Appreciate the role of get_gravity_at_point function in bridge.
  * Appreciate the role of get_potential_at_point function in bridge.

+##  gravity_cascaded_bridges.ipynb
+Simulate several planetary system, each with their own N-body integrator, and the lot integrated in another N-body code.
+Note that here the interactions of one planet to the planets around another star are ignored in this implementation.

+#### Learning objectives
+ * use a cascade of bridges

 ## high_order_bridge.ipynb
 **Not yet documented**
 **Not yet working**